Dexaran/ImageNFT/README.md

 This repo provides the reference codes for implementation of NFT smart-contracts that govern the behavior of collectible units.

+This contracts represent a set of NFTs that contain recorded data in JSON format on-chain.
+NFTs can be grouped in "classes" to refer to class-related metadata which is shared among the NFTs belonging to one class (this optimizes on-chain data usage).
+User can also record his own metadata in text format to his owned NFT.

+Owner of the contract can create new classes at the contract and assign them to an Auction.
+Auctions sell NFTs according to the chosen rules.
+There can be two types of auctions - Linear and Biddable.

+Linear auctions allow users to buy NFTs at a fixed price stright from the contract.

+Biddable auctions allow users to bid on NFTs and the highest bid wins after fixed time period.

 # Structure

 - [ImagesNFT.sol](https://github.com/Dexaran/ImageNFT/blob/main/ImagesNFT.sol) - this is an old version of the contract.
 It is kept for documentation purposes and it will be removed in the future